 Be Bear Aware Coloring Book

 This PDF of our original ADF&G Be Bear Aware coloring book (2003) (PDF 1,080 kB) also teaches young students the basics of bear safety, including how to keep a clean camp and make noise when traveling in bear country.
 The Bear Aware poster (PDF 668 kB) is also available.

 Bear and Moose Safety Presentations

-In some regional offices, Division of Wildlife Conservation education specialists will offer bear and moose safety presentations to area schools and to other youth groups as staffing allows.
+In some areas, Division of Wildlife Conservation education specialists offer wildlife safety presentations to area schools and community groups as staffing allows.
 To learn more, call 907-267-2168 for Anchorage presentations and 907-465-4292 for Juneau presentations.